uadmin/uadmin-docs/api/approval_functions.rst

 .. _Back To Top: https://uadmin-docs.readthedocs.io/en/latest/api/approval_functions.html#approval-functions

-ApprovalHandleFunc is a function that will be called everytime a model is called.
-It receives a parameter for an approval system model.

-Function:

 .. code-block:: go

-    func(a *uadmin.Approval) bool
+    var ApprovalHandleFunc func(*Approval) bool

+ApprovalHandleFunc is a function that could be called during the save process of each approval.

 Before you proceed to this example, see `uadmin.Approval`_, `Approval Tag`_, or `Approval System`_.